Stourbridge: Glass Making in Stourbridge

-Present
+Modern history

 The town centre has seen major regeneration in recent years.
 In 2014, Lion Health medical centre opened in the renovated former foundry of Foster, Rastrick and Company – where the Stourbridge Lion locomotive was manufactured.
 The next phase of regeneration on the foundry site will create parkland next to Stourbridge Canal with a "heritage and community hub" named Riverside House.

 Crown Centre Shopping Mall at the bottom of Stourbridge High Street opened in 2013 at the site of the old Crown Centre and Bell Street multi-storey car park, which were demolished between 2012 and 2013.
 Costing £50m, the new mall is home to a 60000 sqft Tesco anchor store, a two-level underground car park, six retail stores and a central food court.
 Stourbridge Bus Station underwent substantial redevelopment and re-opened as Stourbridge Interchange in April 2012.

-In 2009, first sightings were reported of the so-called "Stourbridge Scarer".
-Witnesses reported sightings around Wollaston at night accompanied by approaching flickering lights and screams.
-The most recent sighting was in August 2025.
-It is unknown if the "Stourbridge Scarer" has any connection to the "Stourbridge Shrieker" (known for banshee like screams late at night) although some have theorised that they are the same entity.
-Wollaston village elders have speculated that it may be a supernatural being - adding to the region's rich tapestry of oral traditions - while West Midlands Police have been silent concerning the possibility of a serial killer.

 In 2010, Stourbridge was awarded Fairtrade Town status.
 Stourbridge Farmers' and Craft Market takes place on the first and third Saturday of every month in the Clock Square.
 Throughout the summer, Mary Stevens Park hosts outdoor live music.

+In August 2026, Stourbridge was heavily affected by wildfires with the Stourbridge golf course and local homes being destroyed.
+West Midlands Fire Service said the fires caused "extensive devastation".

+Demographics

 In the 2011 Census, the average age of people in Stourbridge was 42.

+Governance

 Margot James, Conservative held the Stourbridge parliamentary constituency 2010–2019.
 She was succeeded in 2019 by Suzanne Webb of the same party.
 After the 2024 General Election, Cat Eccles, Labour, became MP.